 Consider getting a set or two immediately if you are a beginning traveler.
 They come in many brands and price points.

 What to look for when you are buying “the cubes.”

-- Avoid all mesh ones because they are not as durable, you do want some mesh so you can see what is inside and ventilation but all mesh ones snag easy, and I don’t trust them
+- Avoid all mesh ones because they are not as durable.
+You want some mesh to see what is inside and ventilation, but you want to ensure you have a durable product.

 - Small and medium cubes are more flexible than bigger ones.
 Having a different size will give you more flexibility.

-- When traveling with others get everyone a different color, so it is easier to tell everyone’s belongings apart
+- When traveling with others, you can get everyone a different color, making it easier to tell everyone’s belongings apart.

-- Look for quality, a cube that does not hold up is a waste of money
+- Look for quality; a cube that does not hold up wastes money.

-Thanks for joining in on our fun and suggestions!
+Thanks for joining in on our fun and Learning the Quik Travel Tips!

-If you want to join the fun, feel free to join the facebook group!
-I like to ask the group questions and maybe if you respond to your suggestions could be featured!
+If you want to join the fun, join the Facebook group!
+I like to ask the group questions, and you could be featured if you respond to your suggestions!